-Everything we do at Endeavour College, and how we do it, is a natural extension of our Mission – to develop students’ God-given gifts and abilities for life and community.
-This Mission and The Endeavour Way, inspire our students to grow as individuals, be effective collaborators, and contribute to the wider community.
+Everything we do at Endeavour College, and how we do it, is a natural extension of our Vision – to develop students’ God-given gifts and abilities for life and community.
+This Vision and The Endeavour Way, inspire our students to grow as individuals, be effective collaborators, and contribute to the wider community.

 LEARNING AT ENDEAVOUR

 A hallmark of learning at Endeavour College has been the ability to offer students of diverse backgrounds and interests a varied and balanced curriculum that focuses on the development of the whole person.
 God has gifted all people differently and as a secondary school, we have the responsibility of giving opportunity for those gifts to be enhanced as well as the opportunity for the development of skills and knowledge that allow students to move into life beyond the College as confident and contributing members of our wider community.
 We firmly believe that students who will be best placed to flourish both within the school and beyond are those with a sense of confident independence, the ability to work naturally interdependently and those who have a heart and capacity to positively influence the world in which they live through their sense of collective action.

 The Vision for Learners has its own embodiment in both the senior and middle years.